 Zwiesel, global market leader for exclusive crystal glasses, uses D-flute for its packaging.
 Excellent product protection, a premium appearance and improved resource-saving are priorities for the company.
 D-flute packaging is the perfect solution, using less material and delivering a significant reduction in CO2.

 Compared to the previous B-flute packaging, when 500 packaging blanks could fit on one pallet, the D-flute version allows 600 blanks per pallet.
 This 20% improvement reduces storage and logistics costs, as well as lowering transport CO2 emissions.
 D-flute speeds up production by making machine assembly easier thanks to its lower flute profile, which also offers a finer print finish with less flute shadow.

 This innovative display was designed to eliminate elements that shoppers can’t see, while ensuring everything that remains plays a part in its overall stability.
 The Easy Coat base and body consist of a single sheet of corrugated cardboard, cleverly constructed so that both the outside and inside surfaces are printed – without additional cost.
 Elements from the backwall stabilise the base, helping to achieve the 40% material saving.

 Premium look without excess material

 Internal print improves shopper perception of the brand; the display remains looking colourful and appealing even as product sells through.
 Using a uniform, material-optimised construction for all Wrigley brands helps both the environment and the budget.

-Butterfly bases are more cost-effective, stable and sustainable.
+Butterfly bases are more cost-effective, stable and resource-saving.
 Inside the base is a pre-glued bar that automatically straightens when assembled.
 This requires 15% less material, with no loss of load capacity, and makes assembly faster.